yzernik/squeakroad/README.md

 * Rust and Cargo
 * openssl `apt install libssl-dev`
 * gexiv2 `apt install libgexiv2-dev`
-* compiler dependancies `apt install libprotobuf-dev protobuf-compiler cmake`
+* compiler dependencies `apt install libprotobuf-dev protobuf-compiler cmake`

 ### Step 1.
 Create the configuration
 > Create a **config.toml** file and fill in the relevant sections to connect to your LND node: